DanB91/Wozmon64/README.md

     - Boot your machine from your machine in the UEFI/BIOS settings.
     - If you are successful you should reach the Wozmon64 prompt.
     - If unsuccessful, your machine will reboot or hang.

+## Quick Start
+Wozmon64 comes with 2 programs builtin:
+- WozAndJobs: An example program where you can use the arrow keys to move around a picture of Woz and Jobs -

 ## Usage
 Wozmon64 is line based and support similar syntax as the original WozMon.
 That is, the "commands" you enter are memory addresses and whether you want to read from them, write to them, or execute them.
 In the examples below, `[ENTER]` will represent hitting the enter key, while `[RESPONSE]` means that's what the monitor responded with.